An overview of the current landscape

 - ServiceNow system URL

 The permissions you will need for ServiceNow depend on the integration use case.
-In this case, we will look at transferring ServiceNow incidents as Jira tasks.
+In this case, we will look at a ServiceNow Jira integration for incidents to tasks.

 The permissions you need on the ServiceNow side are: